zitadel/zitadel/README.md

 ## Getting started

-If you want to try out ZITADEL you can choose to run it locally or simply use the [cloud offering](https://accounts.zitadel.ch/register/org) and create your organisation for free, no credit card required.
+Run it locally or [create your organisation within seconds online](https://accounts.zitadel.ch/register/org) for free, no credit card required.

-To run ZITADEL locally it's recommended to run it and the database in docker but you can also run the executable.
+If you want to integrate ZITADEL in your app check out the clients section <!--  [TODO: link to clients section] -->

-If you want to integrate ZITADEL in your app check out the clients section [TODO: link to clients section]
+Locally it is recommended to run ZITADEL and the database using docker but you can also run the executable.

 ### Run with docker compose

-Simply clone the repo and execute the following command in the folder:
+Simply clone the repo and execute the following command in the cloned folder:

 ```bash
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker compose -f ./build/local/docker-compose.yml up